 When low testosterone is a result of a condition in the pituitary gland or hypothalamus, doctors may seek out one of the following:

 The first test our doctors will perform when you come into the office is a blood screening to determine where your testosterone levels are at.
-In some cases they may be already be dangerously low before any of the more serious symptoms have become apparent.
+In some cases, they may already be dangerously low before any of the more serious symptoms have become apparent.

 Whether your symptoms have begun to impair your quality of life or not, we always recommend that you pursue some type of treatment plan.
 Ignoring low testosterone can lead to more serious conditions over time such as a weakening of bone and muscle mass.